shivajid/hwx-isilon/README.md

 ### Step 3

-Install the 30 day temporary key for Isilon Simulator
+Please get your Isilon Lincense Keys (Hortonworks, check the in the internal box folder)

+Please get a license key from your Isilon Representative

 + Login to isilon simulator VM as a root user

-Please get a license key from your Isilon Representative

 <pre>
 isi license activate  __LICENSE_KEY__